CIA activities in the Democratic Republic of the Congo: 1960

 The initial plan to remove Lumumba would start with Congo's then-president, Joseph Kasavubu, to dissolve the government after a vote of no confidence from two opposition senators, subsidized by the CIA and Belgian intelligence officials.
 One of the senators would then replace Lumumba as the new prime minister.
 Attempts to remove Lumumba through street demonstrations, labor movements, and propaganda were funded by the CIA.

-However, two days before the vote was to be held, Kasa-vubu fired Lumumba, who responded with his refusal to withdraw from the government and continued domination of parliament.
+However, two days before the vote was to be held, Kasa-Vubu fired Lumumba, who responded with his refusal to withdraw from the government and continued domination of parliament.

-He reached out for help from the Soviets, who provided him with troop transportation and air support, because he had no other options.
-So, in terms of the Cold War, Lumumba attempted to remain neutral.
-He eventually needed military support from the Soviets, which marked him as an enemy of the CIA.
-Classified CIA cables from Leopoldville to the head of the CIA report the view of the CIA (that Lumumba was involved with Communists), as follows:

-The Embassy and station believed that Congo was experiencing a takeover by the communists.
-The forces that were working on this were the Soviets communist party.
-It was difficult to determine what the key influencing factors were in order to see the struggle for power.
-Even though Lumumba may or may not have been playing the communists in order to gain power and with the Anti-west forces increasing their power, there wasn't enough time to try and avoid the same results as with Cuba.

 Later in his term, which lasted only 10 weeks, the CIA began to orchestrate plans for Lumumba's assassination.
 The CIA's program was focused on removing Lumumba, but not only through the option of assassination.
 A declassified CIA document details how a redacted individual was instructed to assassinate Lumumba via poison.
-This poisoning attempt failed.
+There is no evidence that the CIA ever attempted to follow through on the plan to poison Lumumba.

-They also had many non-lethal plans in place including having contact with oppositionists who wanted to overthrow Lumumba with paramilitary action; paying army commander Mobutu to ensure the loyalty of legislative officers and important officers; and what were called "black" broadcasts from a radio station in Brazzaville that promoted a revolt against Lumumba.
+The CIA also supported opposition leadership through the "so-called Binza Group, a caucus of Mobutu’s political allies that got its name from the Léopoldville suburb where most of them lived.
+It included Mobutu’s security chief and his foreign and finance minister" plus CIA station chief Lawrence Devlin, who served as an advisor to the Binza Group.
+In addition (as discussed on this page below) the CIA also initiated payments to Mobutu to ensure the loyalty of legislative officers and important officers; and what were called "black" broadcasts from a radio station in Brazzaville that promoted a revolt against Lumumba.